Ages 6 – 10

 Expo Season Begins

-Official Expos are held on weekends in November to April.
+Official Festivals are held on weekends in November to April.
 More details regarding event locations can be found on the Expos page.

 April: National Registration Closes